 How WHO is financed?

-The WHO is financed mainly through the contribution it receives from its members along with donations from other organizations and private donors.
+The World Health Organization is financed mainly through the contribution it receives from its members along with donations from other organizations and private donors.
 It also works with non – governmental organizations to fulfill its objectives.

-- Alisson Becker, the goal keeper of Brazil and Liverpool football team and his wife Dr. Natalia Loewe Becker, medical doctor and health advocate are the WHO Goodwill Ambassadors for Health Promotion.
+- Alisson Becker, the goal keeper of Brazil and Liverpool football team and his wife Dr. Natalia Loewe Becker, medical doctor and health advocate are the World Health Organization Goodwill Ambassadors for Health Promotion.

 - Ray Chambers, the philanthropist, humanitarian and health advocate, is the WHO Ambassador for Global Strategy.

-- Cynthia Germanotta, a mental health advocate, is WHO Goodwill Ambassador for Mental Health.
+- Cynthia Germanotta, a mental health advocate, is World Health Organization Goodwill Ambassador for Mental Health.

 - Her Excellency Ellen Johnson Sirleaf, a Nobel Peace Laureate, is WHO Goodwill Ambassador for the Health Workforce.